LABA 2021 Application

 No previous knowledge of Jewish texts is required for fellows, nor will previous knowledge of Jewish texts lessen one’s chances of becoming a fellow.
 What is required is a desire to study these texts in an intellectually rigorous, non-religious setting.

-The LABA season runs between September 2019 to June 2020.
 During the season, fellows are required to:

 • Participate in a day-long retreat (date to be determined).